orsonteodoro/oiledmachine-overlay/SECURITY.md

 * Higher severities means more attacker capabilities or root-like.
 * Lower severities means less attacker capabilities or jail-like.
 * The score is an approximation and weight of the attacker capabilities may disagree.
 * Don't let the partial impact vector fool you.
-It can be part of an attack chain or social engineering attack.
+It can be part of an attack chain leading to a more dangerous attack, social engineering attack (SEA), or spoof attack (SA).

 Severity | Score | Possible vector string examples              | In layman's terms
 ---      | ---   | ---                                          | ---